reMarkable/cobalt/README.md

 Run this one time in order associate your computer with your GKE cluster and set up authentication.

-`./cobaltb.py deploy upload_secret_key`
+`./cobaltb.py deploy upload_secret_keys`
-Run this one time in order to upload the PEM file containing the Analyzer's private key.
-This is the file *analyzer_private.pem* that was created in the section **Generating PEM Files** above.
-To upload a different private key, first delete any previously upload secret key by running `./cobaltb.py deploy delete_secret_key`
+Run this one time in order to upload the PEM files containing the Analyzer's and Shuffler's private keys.
+These are the files *analyzer_private.pem* and *shuffler_private.pem* that were created in the section **Generating PEM Files** above.
+To upload different private keys, first delete any previously upload secret keys by running `./cobaltb.py deploy delete_secret_keys`

 `./cobaltb.py deploy build`
 Run this to build Docker containers for the Shuffler, Analyzer Service and